Glossary of Formal Languages and Compilation

 Guaranteed termination

 Property of a system that necessarily reaches a final state in a finite number of steps.
-Decremental weights guarantee a maximum of ceil(N/M) + 1 steps.
+Decremental weights guarantee at most $\lceil N/M \rceil + 1$ steps.

 → See B4